joethun/emulatorjs-cdn-mirror/README.md

 ## Usage (Google Sites / Hosting)

-This allows you to use it on hosting platforms with ease, such as Google Sites.
+This simple HTML allows you to use it on hosting platforms with ease, such as Google Sites.

 ```html
 <!doctype html>